Kernel Single Proxy Control for Deterministic Confounding: Abstract

 \section{Abstract}

-We consider the problem of causal effect estimation with an unobserved confounder, where we observe a proxy variable that is associated with the confounder.
-Although \emph{Proxy causal learning (PCL)} \citep{Deaner2018Proxy,Miao2018Identifying} uses two proxy variables to recover the true causal effect, we show that a single proxy variable is sufficient for causal estimation if the outcome is generated deterministically, generalizing Control Outcome Calibration Approach (COCA) \citep{Tchetgen2014control,Tchetgen2023Single}.
+We consider the problem of causal effect estimation with an unobserved confounder, where we observe a \emph{single} proxy variable that is associated with the confounder.
+Although it has been shown that the recovery of an average causal effect is impossible in general from a single proxy variable, we show that causal recovery is possible if the outcome is generated deterministically.
+This generalizes existing work on causal methods with a single proxy variable to the continuous treatment setting.
 We propose two kernel-based methods for this setting: the first based on the two-stage regression approach, and the second based on a maximum moment restriction approach.
-We prove that both approaches can consistently estimate the causal effect, and we empirically demonstrate that we can successfully recover the causal effect on a synthetic dataset.
+We prove that both approaches can consistently estimate the causal effect, and we empirically demonstrate that we can successfully recover the causal effect on challenging synthetic benchmarks.